Sourdough Cinnamon Roll Focaccia Bread Recipe

 Mix the sourdough focaccia dough by adding the active sourdough starter, warm water, sugar, and salt to a large mixing bowl.
 Use a Danish dough whisk to stir lightly, breaking up the starter into the water and distributing the salt and sugar.
 Next, add in the bread flour and mix until it’s completely incorporated.

-Cover the large bowl with a damp tea towel or a plate and let it to rest for a half an hour which allows the flour to fully hydrate.
+Cover the large bowl with a damp tea towel or a plate and let it rest for half an hour in a warm place, which allows the flour to fully hydrate.

 Strengthening the Dough